-WHO's regional programme budget is to be used extensively and intensively to support national strategies for Health for all.
-To identify the main activities and corresponding resources required of WHO to do that, it is useful to summarize the main policy bases and main thrusts of a national strategy and health system for Health for all to be conceived and undertaken by the countries themselves.
+WHO's regional programme budget is to be used extensively and intensively to support national strategies for Health for All.
+To identify the main activities at country level and the corresponding resources required of WHO, it is useful to summarize the main policy bases and main thrusts of a national strategy for Health for All and a corresponding health system, to be conceived and implemented by the countries themselves.

-Policy bases.
-The main policy bases for a national strategy for Health for all are:
+Policy bases The main policy bases for a national strategy for Health for All are:

-- the recognition of health for all by the year 2000 as a priority social goal; - (2) equitable distribution of resources for health leading to universal accessibility to primary health care and its supporting services; - (3) government responsibility for the health of its people; - (4) community involvement in health development; - (5) the use of health technology that is appropriate for the country concerned; - (6) the involvement in health development of all sectors concerned, and not only the health sector; - (7) the mutually supportive influence of health and socio-economic development leading to genuine human development; - (8) national, community and individual self-reliance in health matters.
+- the recognition of Health for All by the Year 2000 as a priority social goal; - the recognition that primary health care is the key to attaining this goal; - equitable distribution of resources for health leading to universal accessibility to primary health care and its supporting services; - recognition that the government has a responsibility for the health of its people; - recognition that people have the right and duty to participate in the planning and implementation of health care; - community involvement in health development; - the use of health technology that is appropriate for the country concerned; - involvement in health development of all sectors concerned, not only the health sector; - the mutually supportive influence of socio-economic and health development, leading to genuine human development; - national, community and individual self-reliance in health matters.

-National Health System.
-Countries must review their national (i.e. nation-wide) health system and reshape them as necessary in order to:
+National Health System Countries must review their national (i.e. nation-wide) health systems and reshape them as necessary in order to:

-- (1) encompass the entire population, in all communities and geographical areas; - (2) include appropriate components from the health and related sectors; - (3) provide the essential elements of primary health care at the first point of contact between individuals and the health system; - (4) ensure the support of the other levels of the system to primary health care; - (5) exercise central coordination of all parts of the system
+- encompass the entire population, in all communities and geographical areas: - include appropriate components from the health and related sectors; - address the essential elements of primary health care at the first point of contact between individuals and the health system; - ensure the support of the other levels of the system to primary health care: - exercise central coordination over all parts of the system.

-Development steps.
-To develop such a national health system.
+Development steps To develop such a national health system.
 Countries must take steps to:

-- (1) identify and set in motion the activities required in the health and related sectors and make sure they are well coordinated; - (2) devise ways of involving people and communities in primary health care and plan accordingly; - (3) set up a referral system to support primary health care; - (4) organize a countrywide logistic system; - (5) plan, train and develop health manpower in response to people's needs as the backbone of the health infrastructure; - (6) establish suitable health care facilities; - (7) select health technology that is technically, socially and economically appropriate for the country, and ensure that it is properly used; - (8) foster control of the system in ways that are commensurate with the country's political, social and administrative practices.
+- identify and set in motion the activities required in the health and related sectors and make sure they are well coordinated; - devise ways of involving people and communities in primary health care and plan accordingly; - set up a referral system to support primary health care; - organize a country-wide logistic system; - plan, train and develop health manpower in response to people's needs as the backbone of the health infrastructure; - establish suitable health care facilities; - select health technology that is technically, socially and economically appropriate for the country, and ensure that it is properly used; - foster control of the system in ways that are commensurate with the country's political, social and administrative practices.

-Supporting steps.
-To promote and ensure the development of such a health system, countries must take further steps to:
+Supporting steps To promote and ensure the development of such a health system, countries must take further steps to:

-- (1) ensure political commitment to the strategy of the government as a whole; - (2) ensure economic support to the strategy; - (3) make efforts to win over the health and related professions; - (4) disseminate information to different groups of people in order to mobilize political, financial, managerial, technical and popular support; - (5) establish and apply a managerial process for national health development, making use of health systems research; - (6) focus biomedical, behavioural and health systems research on solving problems related to the strategy.
+- ensure political commitment to the strategy of the government as a whole; - assure economic support to the strategy; - make efforts to win over the health and related professions; - disseminate information to different groups of people in order to mobilize political, financial, managerial, technical and popular support; - establish and apply a managerial process for national health development, making use of health systems research; - focus biomedical, behavioural and health systems research on solving problems related to the strategy.

-Resources.
-To carry out the strategy, all available human, material and financial resources must be generated and/or mobilized, and utilized in a coordinated, rational manner.
+Resources To carry out the strategy, all available human, material and financial resources must be generated and/or mobilized, and utilized in a coordinated, rational manner.